Mac and Me: Critical response

-On review aggregator Rotten Tomatoes, with 28 reviews, the film has a 7% approval rating, and an average rating of 3.4/10.
-The site's consensus reads, "Mac and Me is duly infamous: not only is it a pale imitation of E.T., it's also a thinly-veiled feature length commercial for McDonald's and Coca-Cola".
+On review aggregator Rotten Tomatoes, the film has a 7% approval rating based on 28 reviews, and an average rating of 3.4/10.
+The site's consensus reads, "Mac and Me is duly infamous: not only is it a pale imitation of E.T., it's also a thinly-veiled feature length commercial for McDonald's and Coca-Cola."
 On Metacritic, the film has a score of 26 out of 100 based on 12 critics, indicating "generally unfavorable reviews".

+Despite the overwhelmingly negative reviews, Calegory's performance was named a highlight of the film by several critics, with Richard Harrigan of The Washington Post praising the young actor's "healthy authenticity" in his role.
+The filmmakers also garnered praise for their use of a disabled protagonist who has spina bifida.

 The film is widely regarded as one of the worst films ever made, with The Telegraph noting that it is "frequently pulled out in 'worst film of all time' arguments".
 Filmmaker Morgan Spurlock cited it as the most egregious example of product placement in cinema history, as well as the "worst thing you'll ever see in your entire life".
-It was also named the worst film ever in the San Francisco Chronicle, as well as by broadcaster Simon Mayo and writer/producer Damon Lindelof.
+It was also named the worst film ever in the San Francisco Chronicle, as well as by broadcaster Simon Mayo, and writer/producer Damon Lindelof.
 Michael Hayden of GQ India referred to it as "hands down the worst family movie in Hollywood history."

 Nathan Rabin reviewed the film as part of his "My Year of Flops" series for The A.V.
 Club, writing: